Features#

 Offline bootstrap#

-cx supports fully offline, air-gapped bootstrap from a local directory of package archives or from a previously populated package cache.
-This enables deployment in restricted-network environments and native installers (macOS PKG, Windows MSI) that bundle cx alongside a package payload.
+cx supports bootstrap from a local directory of package archives, an embedded cxz bundle, or a previously populated package cache.
+With --offline, this can be used in restricted-network environments and native installers that bundle cx alongside a package directory.

 Two flags control this behavior:

-• --payload DIR points to a directory of .conda / .tar.bz2 archives. cx pre-populates the rattler package cache from this directory, then installs from cache.
+• --bundle DIR points to a bundle directory of .conda / .tar.bz2 archives. cx pre-populates the rattler package cache from this directory, then installs from cache.
 Without --offline, missing packages fall back to network download.

 • --offline disables all network access.
-All packages must be available locally (in the cache or payload).
-Incompatible with --no-lock.
+All packages must be available locally (in the cache or bundle).

 # Re-use packages from a previous bootstrap (no network)

-# Install from a bundled payload directory (fully air-gapped)
+# Install from a bundle directory without network access

-Both flags can also be set via the CX_PAYLOAD and CX_OFFLINE environment variables, making them easy to use from native installer post-install scripts.
+Both flags can also be set via the CX_BUNDLE and CX_OFFLINE environment variables for native installer post-install scripts.

 Self-contained binary (cxz)#